 Swede 55 was conceived in 1975 by naval architect Knud Hjelmberg Reimers in Stockholm/Sweden as a derivate of the traditional square metre boat.
-The square metre boat is admired for its beauty, speed and joy to sail since the early Twentieth Century.
-Inspired by the elegance of the precursing class Swede 55, should suit better to the requirements of a family, providing more comfort.
+Since the early Twentieth Century the square metre boat is admired for its beauty, speed and joy to sail.
+Inspired by the elegance of the precursing class, Swede 55 should suit better to the requirements of a family, providing more comfort.

 Swede 55 became slightly wider, got a little more freeboard and offers full headroom below the stretched cabin.
 Recessed between the main and aft cabin the cockpit is safe as aboard a comfy motorsailor.
 It is nice to have a couple a of metres behind in high seas.

 Thanks to its length Swede 55 is remarkably easy running and fast.
 Her slim lines offer soft motion in a seaway.
 The distance between keel and rudder provides good directional stability.
 The balanced rudder gives responsive control.

 The time aboard is spent mostly in the comfortable and safe cockpit: albeit sailing, relaxing, chatting or dining.